Generalized three body problem and the instability of the core-halo objects in binary systems: Derivation and numerical verification of the instability criteria

-Conserved ,,energy'' for system \eqref{rpc3bsys} is:
+Conserved energy for system \eqref{rpc3bsys} is:

-Note that system \eqref{rpc3bsys} and energy \eqref{energy} are suitable for small perturbations of the test body only.
-To explore possible ejection of the test body from mass $M$ we have to explicitly handle $\rho(r)$, or at least consider radius of mass $M$.
+Equations of motion \eqref{rpc3bsys} and energy \eqref{energy} with constant $k$ are suitable for analysis of the small (linear) perturbations of the test body only.
+To explore non-linear effects, possible ejection of the test body from mass $M$ in particular, we have to use model with non-constant density $\rho(r)$.
 This is done in Sect.~\ref{Sect_numver}.

-Linearization of the equations \eqref{rpc3bsys} for small perturbations around point $x=0, y=0$ leads\footnote{After substitution $x(t) = \epsilon\, \zeta(t), y(t) = \epsilon\, \xi(t)$ into \eqref{rpc3bsys}, series expansion has been calculated with respect to $\epsilon$, and higher-order terms dropped.} to the linear system:
+Linearization of the equations \eqref{rpc3bsys} for small perturbations around point $x=0, y=0$ is done as follows.
+After substitution $x(t) = \epsilon\, \zeta(t), y(t) = \epsilon\, \xi(t)$ into \eqref{rpc3bsys}, series expansion has been calculated with respect to $\epsilon$, and higher-order terms dropped.
+Following linear system has been obtained:

 where: